Manuel7070/Code_HYPE/README.md

 ## Contributing

 While this repository primarily serves as a personal learning journal, I welcome constructive feedback, suggestions, and collaboration.
 If you notice any errors, improvements, or have ideas for projects, feel free to open an issue or submit a pull request.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to fork and adapt the code to your own learning journey.

-Happy coding! 🚀